There are so many benefits of yoga poses for writers.

 One of the best ways to do that is with Child’s Pose.

-In this simple pose, we relax with the forehead on the floor, our spine long with space between the vertebrae.
+In this simple pose, we relax with the forehead on the floor, the spine long with space between the vertebrae.

 In this position, we breathe and unwind.
-This restores our flow and let’s creativity return to us.
+This restores our creative flow.
 Definitely, one of the best yoga poses for writers.